elasticio/maester-client/README.md

 async lookupObjectsByQueryParameters(headers: Header[])
 ```
 where
 - headers - array of objects `{ key: string, value: string }`, current maximum - 5 items.
-Where `key` - searchable field name, must be unique for whole array, if specified - `value` must be specified as well; `value` - searchable field value, if specified - `key` must be specified as well. *Required*
+Where `key` (must be lowercase) - searchable field name, must be unique for whole array, if specified - `value` must be specified as well; `value` - searchable field value, if specified - `key` must be specified as well. *Required*

 If you create an object with a queriable headers, internally it looks like this:
 ```